Hope of Israel Ministries (Ecclesia of YEHOVAH):

 "Aleph" is the first letter of the Hebrew alphabet.
 Also note that "Tau" is the last letter in the Hebrew alphabet!
 Thus we have "Aleph-Tau" twice stated -- or the equivalent of the Greek letters Alpha and Omega.
 Does this expression have Biblical significance?
 Yes, it does!

-"I am Alpha and Omega, the beginning and the ending, which is, and which was, and which is to come, THE ALMIGHTY" (Rev. 1:8).
+"I am Alpha and Omega, the beginning and the ending, which is, and which was, and which is to come, THE ALMIGHTY" (Revelation 1:8).
 "I am the first and the last" (v.
 17).

-"I am Alpha and Omega, the beginning and the end, the first and the last" (Rev. 22:13).
+"I am Alpha and Omega, the beginning and the end, the first and the last" (Revelation 22:13).

 The Beginning and the End

 One more fascinating fact about the usage of the letter "Hay" in the Hebrew Scriptures is that in two places in the Scriptures it is printed with a very unusual feature -- that is, in one place it is a tiny, diminutive "Hay," and in the second place it is written as a very large, enlarged, powerful "Hay."
-In the first instance, it represents the "tiny beginning" of YEHOVAH's plan and Creation, whereas in the second place it stands for the final completion and fullness of YEHOVAH's Plan of redemption and salvation!
+In the first instance, it represents the "tiny beginning" of YEHOVAH's plan and Creation, whereas in the second place it stands for the final completion and fullness of YEHOVAH's Plan of redemption and salvation for His people Israel!